 Keeping focused on the "big picture" and how you contribute can get diluted as you get busy doing your day to day job duties.
-Watch the video below in Resources to keep you on track.
+Watch the video, Two Questions That Can Change Your Life, to keep you on track.

 By 90 days you are expected to be well on your way to being a productive member of the work team and if you are a Merit employee, you are half way through your probationary period.

 P&S employees can begin documenting progress and accomplishments in the performance tool in Employee Self-Service and Merit employees can discuss with their supervisor how they want goals and accomplishments to be tracked leading up to the annual review.